obriencj/obriencj.github.io/content/projects/ideas/sibilant.md

 Originally started in 2008 as a followup to the much-maligned [spexy], sibilant was meant to be a serious take on a LISP dialect that compiled to a [Python] module.
-It fell by the wayside when real life interferred in a big way.
+It fell by the wayside when real life interfered in a big way.

 Spexy and Sibilant were both [re-discovered] in January of 2014, and I've been looking over them to see what-- if anything-- can be